Hecker-01/xLifeSteal-Wiki/plugin-usage/resource-pack/README.md

 ---
-description: Informatie over het gebruik van een resourcepakket
+description: Information about using a resource pack
 ---

-# 📷 Resourcepakketten
+# 📷 Resource packs